Sacramento Eye Exams For the Whole Family

 The AOA recommends that children who wear eyeglasses or contact lenses should have their eyes examined at least every 12 months or according to their eye doctor's instructions.
 Read more about Pediatric Eye Exams.

-Book Your Annual Eye Exam With & Dr. Fleischmann
+Book Your Annual Eye Exam With & Dr. Thomas J. Fleischmann

 The AOA also recommends an annual eye exam for any adult who wears eyeglasses or contacts.
 If you don't normally need vision correction, you still need an eye exam every year.
 Doctors often recommend more frequent examinations for adults with diabetes, high blood pressure and other disorders, because many diseases can have an impact on vision and eye health.

 If you are over 40, it's a good idea to have your eyes examined every one to two years to check for common age-related eye problems such as presbyopia, cataracts and macular degeneration.